 - Base Flood Elevation (BFE) - The elevation of a flood having a 1-percent chance of being equaled or exceeded in any given year.

-- Coastal A Zones - Areas of special flood hazard landward of the Coastal High Hazard Areas that are subject to wave heights that are less than 3 feet, but greater than or equal to 1.5 feet.
-These areas are designated Zone AE on a FIRM.
+- Coastal A Zones - Areas of special flood hazards landward of the Coastal High Hazard Area that are subject to wave heights that are less than 3 feet but greater than or equal to 1.5 feet.
+These moderate waves can cause significant damage to structures, although the damage would not be as severe as the damage caused by the 3-foot or greater breaking waves in the Coastal High Hazard Area.
+These areas are designated Zone AE on the Flood Insurance Rate Map.

 - Coastal BFEs - The 1-percent-annual-chance flood elevations shown on a FIRM within the Coastal High Hazard Area (CHHA).
 Coastal BFEs can be calculated using the following equation: